Miguellongart/Miguellongart/README.md

 <br />

-Hi, I'm Miguel Longart, a passionate self-taught web developer and software engineer.
+ A passionate self-taught web developer and software engineer.
 My passion for software lies in dreaming up ideas and bringing them to life with elegant interfaces.
 I care a lot about the experience, the architecture and the quality of the code of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.